erasmus-without-paper/ewp-specs-api-iias/resources/xsltKit/README.md

    - the `<text-to-hash>` element contains, at the end of every mobility:
      - for XSLT v6: the values of the first and last occurrence of the receiving-academic-year-id element
      - for XSLT v7: the values of the receiving-first-academic-year-id and receiving-last-academic-year-id
-   - the `<text-to-hash>` element does not contain: (only for v7)
+   - the `<text-to-hash>` element does not contain (only for v7):
      - all the elements having the attribute `not-yet-defined`; this attribute is never printed in the output,
    - the `isced-f-code` element value is replaced with the `v6-value` attribute value if defined (only for v7),
  - `<valid-for-approval>` is present and set to false if the IIA v7 contains:
    - an element with the `not-yet-defined` attribute set to true,
-   - an element with the `v6-value` attribute set to a non-empty value.
+   - or an element with the `v6-value` attribute.

-The `<valid-for-approval>` element is only meant to be used for agreements that are new or modified in IIA v7.
+The `<valid-for-approval>` element carries information whether the current XML contains all the values required in IIA v7 and accepted by the user.

 To test the XSLT against your IIA Get response XMLs you can use those online tools:
  - https://linangdata.com/xslt-tester/